Current Work

 -

-Through hundreds of house meetings last fall, we heard story after story of the impact of poor water quality and flooding on families and children.
+Through hundreds of house meetings in 2020, we heard story after story of the impact of poor water quality and flooding on families and children.

 These stories covered a range of issues, some causing health problems via Red Tide, others related to flooding issues during heavy rains due to poor infrastructure.
 We even heard stories of sewage being dumped into neighborhood waterways and polluting community areas.
 And at our Annual Assembly in 2021, we voted to work on this problem of “Water Quality and Flooding.”